Python-Markdown/markdown/docs/contributing.md

     dependencies may differ significantly from system to system and is outside the scope of this guide.

+!!! seealso "See Also"

+    Python-Markdown provides [test tools] which simply testing Markdown syntax.
+    Understanding those tools will often help in understanding why a test may be failing.

 ## Versions

 Python-Markdown follows [Semantic Versioning] and uses the